 To put their scale into perspective, each organisation handled more payments in a single month this year than PayPal’s $451 billion for the whole of 2017, according to research firm Analysys.

-In many ways Alipay, which has around 700 million active monthly customers in China, and WeChat Pay, with over one billion, point to the future of payments for the rest of the world.
+In many ways Alipay, which has around 700 million active monthly customers in China, and social media payments company, WeChat Pay, with over one billion, point to the future of payments for the rest of the world.
 By contrast, Apple Pay has only 127 million worldwide, even though it is installed into every iPhone.

 China uniquely primed for mobile payments

-One thing that has driven their recent growth has been the inadequacy of China’s traditional banks.
-Bank customers have to contend with long queues in city branches, long journeys to branches in the countryside and horrendous bureaucracy to get a credit card.
+One thing that has driven the recent growth of social media payments through Alipay and WeChat Pay has been the inadequacy of China’s traditional banks.
+Bank customers have to contend with long queues in city branches, long journeys to branches in the countryside and horrendous bureaucracy to get a Chinese credit card.
 The low penetration of card payment point of sale terminals in China, partly down to the fact Visa and Mastercard are banned in the country, has been another factor, as has Chinese millennials’ open-mindedness to technological change and willingness to entrust large portions of their lives to companies such Alibaba and Tencent.

 Digital banking expert and author of Digital Human Chris Skinner says: “They were able to leapfrog in China because most people didn’t have credit cards, debit cards or plastic of any kind.
 So when mobile payment apps first came out, they immediately caught on.
 The market was essentially primed.
 It was a unique set of circumstances.”